Updated December 1, 2021.

 In other words, on a technical and cultural level, Biles, a young Black woman, is being punished and subjected to undeniably racist and sexist double standards for her greatness.
 After all, we’ve seen some form of this before, for other Black women athletes — Caster Semenya, a South African two-time Olympic champion runner, was literally barred from competing in women’s sports last year unless she agreed to take medication to lower her naturally higher levels of testosterone.
 When Black women athletes work hard and go above and beyond, they’re treated with suspicion, as if they’re somehow being dishonest, or as if their success is a detriment to others that should be punished, restricted and prevented rather than encouraged.
 From Semenya to Biles, they and other Black women athletes face the same, intertwined racism and misogyny.

 The reality is that biological differences (and even potential advantages) are undeniably present in sports already.
 That’s what sports are often based upon!
-Of course, bodies are different.
-But when trans folks aren’t involved, nobody calls these differences “unfair.”
+Bodies are, of course, different.
+All bodies are!
+But when trans folks aren’t involved, people rarely call these differences “unfair.”
+They usually say, as they do about Michael Phelps, that he was “made for [the sport].”

 WE DO NOT NEED TO TEST CHILDREN.

-Many people miss the fact that the 68+ trans athlete bills in the US are about CHILDREN.
+Many people miss the fact that the 70+ trans athlete bills in the US are about CHILDREN.
 They are NOT about any elite-level sport.
 They are children.
 And there are no significant biological differences that impact sports in children, except for the presence or absence of a penis.
 And no one plays sports with their penis.
 (So genital exam are further irrelevant.)
-Most people get hung up on testosterone, but there are also no differences in circulating testosterone between those assigned male at birth and those assigned female before Tanner stage II of puberty — around the age of 12 or 13.
+Most people get hung up on testosterone, and besides the fact that testosterone is still only one factor that can contribute to athletic ability, there are also no differences in circulating testosterone between those assigned male at birth and those assigned female before Tanner stage II of puberty — around the age of 12 or 13.

-THIS DOES NOT ONLY AFFECT TRANS GIRLS.
-THIS AFFECTS ALL GIRLS.
+TRANS ATHLETE BANS DO NOT ONLY AFFECT TRANS GIRLS.
+THEY AFFECTS ALL GIRLS.

 Many who argue for the exclusion of trans women in women’s sport function do so under the guise of “protecting women’s sport.”
 While often asserting that they are not transphobic, that they truly just care about fairness in women’s sport, they argue that allowing “biological males” to compete with and against women will “destroy women’s sport.”